KnightShadows/tuipdf/README.md

 ## Overview

 **tuipdf** is a terminal-native PDF toolkit built entirely in Rust.
-Inspired by the convenience of online document tools, it brings essential PDF operations — compression, merging, splitting, and conversion — directly into your command line through a rich, keyboard-driven TUI experience.
+Inspired by the convenience of online document tools, it brings essential PDF operations — compression, merging, splitting, and conversion — directly into your terminal through a rich, keyboard-driven TUI experience.

-No uploads.
+**No uploads.
 No cloud.
-No tracking.
-Your files never leave your machine.
+No tracking.** Your files never leave your machine.

 Built for developers, power users, and open-source contributors who believe productivity tools should be **fast**, **local**, and **transparent**.